Large Language Models are Contrastive Reasoners: Contrastive Prompting

 \subsection{Two-stage prompting}

 Although Zero-shot-CP is straightforward in concept, it utilizes prompting twice to extract both reasoning and answer, as illustrated in Figure~\ref{fig:2steps}.

 \paragraph{1st prompt: reasoning extraction} In this step we begin by transforming the input question $\mathbf{x}$ into a prompt $\mathbf{x'}$ using a simple template “Q: [X].
 A: [T]”.
 Here [X] represents the input slot for $\mathbf{x}$ and [T] represents a slot for a manually crafted trigger sentence $\mathbf{t}$ that would extract the reasoning process to answer the question $\mathbf{x}$.
 For instance, if we use “Let's give a correct and a wrong answer.” as a trigger sentence, the prompt $\mathbf{x'}$ would be “Q: [X].
 A: Let's give a correct and a wrong answer.”.
 Additional trigger examples can be found in Table~\ref{table:templates}.
 Prompted text $\mathbf{x'}$ is then inputted into a LLM, which generates the subsequent sentence $\mathbf{z}$.
-While various decoding strategies can be employed, we have used greedy decoding throughout the paper for simplicity.

 \paragraph{2nd prompt: answer extraction} In the second step, we utilize the generated sentence $\mathbf{z}$ in conjunction with the prompted sentence $\mathbf{x'}$ to extract the ultimate answer from the LLM.
 To provide a more specific explanation, we combine three elements by concatenating them as "[X'] [Z] [A]".
 Here, [X'] represents the 1st prompt $\mathbf{x'}$, [Z] represents the sentence $\mathbf{z}$ generated in the first step, and [A] represents a trigger sentence used to extract the answer.
 The prompt for this step is self-augmented, meaning that it includes the sentence $\mathbf{z}$ generated by the same LLM.
 During the experiment, we employed slightly different answer triggers based on the format of the answer.
-For instance, for multiple-choice question-answering, we use "Therefore, among A through E, the \textit{correct} answer is."
-For math problems that require a numerical answer, we use "Therefore, the \textit{correct} answer (arabic numerals) is."
 Please refer to Appendix~\ref{appendix:answer_extract} for the answer trigger sentences we used in each task.
 Subsequently, the prompted text is inputted into the LLM to generate sentences $\mathbf{y}$ and extract the final answer.